Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

   --dtype {single,double}
                         Machine precision
-  --debug               Only use 1000 examples for debugging --model MODEL         JSON string of the mapping from embedding methods to subgraphs. - <subgraph number> in a mapping sets the specified subgraphs to this method - 'all' in a mapping sets all subgraphs to this method.
-This has the same effect as --model <MODEL_NAME> - 'rest' in a mapping allows all unmapped subgraphs to be embedded by this method.
-If nothing was specified in the mapping, all subgraphs can be embedded by
+  --debug               Only use 1000 examples for debugging --model MODEL         JSON string of the mapping from embedding methods to subgraphs.
+                        - <"subgraph number"> in a mapping sets the specified subgraphs to this method
+                        - 'all' in a mapping sets all subgraphs to this method.
+This has the same effect as --model <"MODEL_NAME">
+                        - 'rest' in a mapping allows all unmapped subgraphs to be embedded by this method.
-                        the given embedding method.
+                           If nothing was specified in the mapping, all subgraphs can be embedded by the given embedding method.
   --regularizer {N3,F2}
                         Regularizer
   --reg REG             Regularization weight --optimizer OPTIMIZER